garretfick/garretfick.github.io/_posts/2017-05-11-sql-get-top-1-group.md

 A pretty common problem is to get the top N items from a group from a SQL database.
 For example, suppose you wanted to get the last order for each customer - this is a top 1 item grouping by customer ID.

 For some database engines, you can use `OVER` and `PARTITION BY` to achieve your goal.
 These functions don't exist on MySQL and SQLite, so if you are using those engines, then you need to fall back to basic SQL.
-It is almost certinally not as efficient (basically doing a cross-product), but you can make it work.
+It is almost certainly not as efficient (basically doing a cross-product), but you can make it work.

 The key insight, described well by [Bill Karwin](http://stackoverflow.com/users/20860/bill-karwin) on [Stackoverflow](http://stackoverflow.com/questions/1442527/how-to-select-the-newest-four-items-per-category/1442867#1442867) is to join the table with itself, but only do the join for the last item.